kinetic-flow/arcin-infinitas/README.md

 * Removes input elements that the game does not expect:
    * Digital turntable in BMS
    * Analog Y-axis
-* Remaps E1-E4 buttons correctly (start = E1, select = E2, 8 = E3, 9 = E4)
+* Remaps E1-E4 buttons correctly (customizable in the configuration tool)
-* Optionally increases the turntable sensitivity to compensate for 120hz infinitas.
-   * You can use the sensitive_tt version if you want this.
-If you don't need this, use the normal_tt version.

 In addition to Infinitas, this firmware should perfectly fine with HID-light and beatoraja (analog turntable) configurations.
 It will not work with LR2 because it lacks a digital turntable - this is by design.